 REAL Comfort Food is definitely on the agenda!
 A quick day-trip to Chi-town has me missing The Goddess of Fennel Pollen (long story) even more than I usually do!
 Ironically, she was making a day-trip to NYC at the same time.
 The stars are obviously not aligned right now.

 Points for me for using the word “ironically” correctly!

 By the way, “ironically” and “literally” are the most misused words of all time, which all my fellow English majors out there will agree, is the equivalent of hearing nails on a chalkboard each and every time (English majors live a tortured life), which brings me back to much needed REAL Comfort Food.
 (For correct usage of the word “literally,” see P.S.A. below.)

 To cap it off, this Chicago trip slapped me with my first snow-sighting of the season.
 I’m not ready to part with autumn yet.
 I know you guys aren’t either.
 To comfort us all (English and non-English majors alike), I bring you: Chili of the Goddesses!
 Tips and tricks in the video below:

-– 2 lbs. ground meat—bison, turkey, beef—whatever turns you on Just make sure it’s hormone and antibiotic free
+– 2 lbs. plant-based burger meat or ground meat (e.g. bison, turkey, beef) Just make sure it’s hormone and antibiotic free

 – 4 cloves of garlic minced